TypeCellOS/BlockNote/packages/website/docs/docs/formatting-toolbar.md

 :::

-If you're unsure about what's happening inside `onClick` and `isSelected`, head to [Introduction to Blocks](/docs/blocks), which will guide you through manipulating blocks in the editor using code.
+If you're unsure about what's happening inside `onClick` and `isSelected`, head to [Introduction to Blocks](/docs/blocks), which will guide you through reading & manipulating blocks in the editor using code.